Empowering future entrepreneurs

 After the courses, the volunteers help participants stay focused on their learnings through remote mentoring.
 Together with Aiducation, the Swiss Re Foundation also launched the Start Up Fund, which allows Swiss Re staff as well as external parties to donate directly to an Aiducation-administered fund that invests in Kenyan start-up projects.

 Up to six Swiss Re Academies of 40 to 50 students each have been run every year since 2014.
 In the Academies, students develop business plans for their start-ups, and many later put their business ideas into practice.
-As of 2019, 22 such start-ups had been funded by the Swiss Re Start-up Fund, a few of which were already operating successfully.
-In 2019 a total of six Swiss Re Academies were offered in Ghana, Kenya and the Philippines, with more to come in subsequent years.
+As of 2020, 22 such start-ups had been funded by the Swiss Re Start-up Fund, a few of which were already operating successfully.